Broforce - Review

 Pros

-• Fast-paced with quick reload times make the game addictive like Super Meat Boy
+Fast-paced with quick reload times make the game addictive like Super Meat Boy

-• Variety and creativity to the heroes and enemies
+Variety and creativity to the heroes and enemies

-• Over-the-top delivery adds to the humor and excitement
+Over-the-top delivery adds to the humor and excitement

-• Tons of modes and replayability with player-created levels and 4-player co-op
+Tons of modes and replayability with player-created levels and 4-player co-op

-• Cool art and distinct style
+Cool art and distinct style

-• Provides a challenge
+Provides a challenge

 Cons

-• Has some trouble starting up and has performance hiccups; not optimized
+Has some trouble starting up and has performance hiccups; not optimized

-• If you've played Metal Slug, this won't give you much you haven't seen before
+If you've played Metal Slug, this won't give you much you haven't seen before

 Additional Thoughts

 Broforce wears its inspiration on its sleeve.
-It is a clear homage to big name action movies and to the Metal Slug video game series.
+It is a clear homage to big-name action movies and to the Metal Slug video game series.
 If you've never played Metal Slug or heard of it, it wouldn't be a bad thing to have Broforce serve as an introduction to the game series.

 Like Metal Slug, Broforce is a 2-dimensional sidescroller shooter that requires precision timing and fast reflexes to stay alive as you run through the level, obliterate enemies, and rescue POWs.
 You shoot dudes with your gun.
 You can only take one hit before you die.
 There are various pieces of the environment with which you can interact, including a tank of sorts.
 And there are some massive, over-the-top boss battles.
 The difference between the two is mostly in the look, the level destructibility, and the character choices.

 Metal Slug is an SNK arcade game with 2D sprites, which have always looked good.
-They're well animated and have a number of different details and quality that add character to a game series that has been around forever.
+They're well-animated and have a number of different details and qualities that add character to a game series that has been around forever.
 Broforce does not strive to match the fidelity of its inspiration.
 Instead, it sticks mostly to just the pixelated, low-rez look.
 This serves a purpose, however, as much more of the environment in the level is destructible, allowing for you to tunnel your way through areas by simply shooting through the environment to the end of a level, should the combat prove too difficult.

 I wouldn't even consider the pixelated look a downside anyway.
 There's a fair amount of style and flair to Broforce in its look.
 From the ridiculousness of the character designs to the way the enemies all scream with high-pitched yelps when a grenade falls at their feet, Broforce is constantly pushing out its personality.
 Each time a new Broforce hero is unlocked or a new enemy type is discovered, you're treated to a high-definition drawing of the character and their punny name to remind you how silly, but cool, the game is.

 With the numerous characters the game has available, you can also play with 3 other players at a time to add to the chaos on screen.
 Broforce has a strong multiplayer component with the ability to play specifically with friends or to just allow players to jump in and jump out of your run.
 There's also a level creation platform in the game where players can create their own levels and upload them for you to play.
 This is a feature that has certainly become more the standard when it comes to these types of indie games, but it nonetheless adds some significant value to the game.
-Considering the nature of Broforce, having player designed levels is a fantastic idea and I've already tried some instant classics myself.
+Considering the nature of Broforce, having player-designed levels is a fantastic idea and I've already tried some instant classics myself.

 TL;DR (Conclusion)

 Broforce is an addictive indie game that is akin to Metal Slug and Super Meat Boy.
-It's fast, occasionally tough, but exciting and chaotic in the classic arcade shooter style.
+It's fast, and occasionally tough, but exciting and chaotic in the classic arcade shooter style.
 Broforce brings a ton of personality with its ridiculous puns and character designs, as well as with just the little touches to the abilities of the characters or enemy AI.
 I had a lot of fun playing it and would easily recommend it to anyone who misses the experience of playing games like Contra on the couch with your friends.